MLAide/docs/docs/tutorial/setup.md

 Before we start the actual work, we need to set up our project.

 ## Run ML Aide
 For this tutorial, ML Aide server and web-UI are required.
-The [quickstart](../start/quickstart.md) helps to get ML Aide running.
+The [Getting Started](../start/installation-on-localhost.md) tutorial helps to get ML Aide running.

 ## Create a workspace directory
 In this tutorial, we will use `~/mlaide-tutorial/` as our working directory.